Project: Big Pryor Mountain

 Volunteer Slots Available: FULL

-Montana Wilderness Association is thrilled to offer our first-ever trail crew project in the Pryor Mountains!
-Now we need your help to begin building a legacy of service in this treasured landscape.
+MWA is thrilled to be heading into the Pryor Mountains!
+We need your help to begin a legacy of service in this treasured landscape.
 Volunteers will be working on a trail leading toward the top of Big Pryor Mountain, one of Montana's ten most prominent peaks.
-The crew will construct a jack-leg fence to discourage illegal ATV use on the trail.
-In addition, we'll be brushing the corridor of small conifers before they grow into hulking pack-bumps.
-Our crew will camp at the nearby Sage Creek Campground for the weekend.
+The crew will be performing heavy maintenance work, primarily retreading by widening and grading the trail.
+We will also be brushing out vegetative growth encroaching in the trail corridor.
+This is essential work to keep our trails open for the public's continued enjoyment.

 If you live in eastern Montana and have always wanted a trail project closer to your backyard, this is your chance to show we'll come out strong.
-Sign up today and spend your Memorial Day weekend in the beautiful Pryor Mountains!
+It is also a great opportunity for those who live farther away and have always wanted to explore the Pryor Mountains.
+Sign up today to spend a weekend reveling in one of Montana's most special landscapes.
+Your efforts will make a positive impact and ensure there is a place for quiet recreation in the Pryor Mountains.

 About the Area